 Tag archive for: 800 years

-The 800-year-old faluche, donated by medical students, will be displayed in the lobby of the Arnaud de Villeneuve health campus.
-The inauguration will take place on November 6, 2023.
-This intangible cultural heritage is being passed on, and student tradition has never been more alive than in the world's oldest medical school still in operation.
+The 800th-anniversary student cap, donated by the medical students, will be displayed in the lobby of the Arnaud de Villeneuve Health Campus.
+The unveiling ceremony will take place on November 6, 2023.
+This intangible cultural heritage is being passed down; student tradition has never been more alive than at the world’s oldest medical school still in operation.

 Friday, December 3 – morning